superg/redumper/README.md

 Currently, the macOS version is distributed as an archive with binary executable and its C++ runtime library dependencies - there is no installation package available.
 You should download and extract the archive while preserving the directory structure (the binary needs to locate its library dependencies).
 The binary requires SCSI drive access and won't run from Desktop / Downloads / Documents home directories due to macOS security restrictions.
 If you attempt to run redumper from these restricted directories, you will see an error: `error: failed to create service plugin interface, MACH ((iokit/common) resource shortage)`.
 It's recommended to copy the entire extracted directory structure to a different location and run the binary from there.

 ## Supported Drives
-Known good PLEXTOR/LG/ASUS/LITE-ON drive models are fully supported and recommended for the perfect dump.
+Known good PLEXTOR/LG/ASUS/LITE-ON drive models are fully supported and recommended for the perfect CD dump.
 The full list is [HERE](drive.ixx#L130).
 Drives listed under "//OTHER" are bad drives that I own, they are listed purely for experimentation - please do not buy these drives!

+DVD/HD-DVD/Blu-ray discs do not require specific drive models with the exception of Xbox and Xbox 360 DVD discs (XGD).
+Only "Kreon" custom firmware DVD drives are supported for XGD dumping.

-While there is some GENERIC drive support implemented, GENERIC drives often will not provide a perfect dump due to drive firmware limitations.
+While there is some GENERIC drive support implemented, GENERIC drives often will not provide a perfect CD dump due to drive firmware limitations.
 Feel free to use this functionality at your leisure but at the moment I don't have the bandwidth for supporting such cases, so you're on your own.

 ## Good Drives Technical
 D8 and BE CDDA read opcodes are supported using compatible drives (PLEXTOR and LG/ASUS/LITE-ON respectively).
 Everything, including data tracks, is read as audio.
 On an initial dump pass, each sector is dumped from start to end in a linear fashion.
 Known slow sectors such as multisession gaps (session Lead-in area) are skipped. redumper never seeks back and a great care is exercised not to put an excessive wear on the drive.